 @ Erica - An adventuress found in the mid-game; hydra-slayers everywhere covet her flaming blade.

-@ Josephine - A withered, decaying necromancer with an escort of wraiths.
+@ Josephine - A withered, decaying necromancer who travels with an entourage of wraiths.

 @ Rupert - A wild berserker with a devastating voice, Rupert charges headlong with a powerful, two-handed weapon.